dtcenter/METplus/docs/Users_Guide/installation.rst

 contributors and is not necessary for METplus end-users.

-The **internal/** directory contains scripts that are only relevant to METplus developers and contributors.
+The **internal/** directory contains scripts that are only relevant to METplus developers and contributors, such as tests and files used with Docker.

 The **manage_externals/** directory contains scripts used to facilitate the downloading and management